 Sink and grey, or waste water tanks

-Having your own rubbish bin
+Having your rubbish bin

-Where to I dump all the waste?
+Where do I dump all the waste?

 You may be wondering where you’re supposed to put your rubbish, empty your toilet or dump your grey water when you’re full?
 That is a valid concern and one you’ll deal with a lot as you campervan around New Zealand.

-Electricity for a self contained van NZ
+Electricity for a self-contained van NZ

-In hindsight, we probably could have chosen a camper that was not self contained, because we used paid camp sites quite a bit anyway.
+In hindsight, we probably could have chosen a camper that was not self-contained because we used paid campsites quite a bit anyway.

 You’ll want to make sure that you take a power bank with you to recharge your phone and camera batteries.

 Our self-contained camper van didn’t come with a transformer, which transforms the 12v from your battery to 230v of your power sockets.
 This gives you the power to recharge everything from your laptop to your power bank.
 So whenever we wanted to charge something, we would have to go to a powered campsite and plug our van in.

 We would recommend getting a camper van with a transformer installed.
 You can also bring your own.
 Transformers come in all shapes and sizes, and I installed one into our European camper van for under $50.
 Look at what you want to charge/use it for and see how much power it uses.